qutheory/cloud-documentation/docs/advanced/general/using-private-git.md

 !!! info
     SSH Keys will be linked to the organization, so they are automatically available to all users and projects under your organization.

+!!! warning
+    You need to send us your private key.
+We will always suggest you create a new key, specific for Vapor Cloud.
+You can see how to create a new SSH key here: [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

 ### Add your SSH Key.

 As this system is still in beta, you need to send your key to our support system, and they will manually add it to the system.
-Be aware there can be a slight delay in adding the key.
+Be aware, there can be a slight delay in adding the key.
 You will get a reply once it's added.

 We will later create an automatic system to manage the keys.